 How to Read Guitar Tabs

-To read the guitar tabs, you should have a clear idea about the strings, frets, and fingers’ numbering system.
+To read the guitar tabs, you should also have a clear idea about the strings, frets, and fingers’ numbering system.
 Here is how they are defined.

 In the guitar tab, you will see six horizontal lines, and each line represents a string of the guitar.
 The upper line represents the high E string, the thinnest one, and is numbered as 1.
 The last line is the 6th string, the thickest one.